 Naloxone/Narcan for Opiate Overdose

-Of all of the consequences of using opiates like heroin, death by overdose might be the most severe.
+What do you need to know about using naloxone/Narcan for an opiate overdose?
+Of all of the consequences of using opiates like heroin, death by overdose is the most significant.
 Unfortunately, opiate overdose deaths are also quite common.
-For example, according to news reports, Oregon reported 143 heroin overdose deaths in 2011 alone, which marked a 59-percent increase from the previous year.
+For example, Oregon reported 143 heroin overdose deaths in 2011 alone, which marked a 59% increase from the previous year.
 It’s clear that the drug is dangerous, and this is, in part, what makes the generic drug naloxone (known by the brand name Narcan) so appealing.
 This drug has been specifically designed to help stop an overdose while it’s in progress.

 Signs of an Overdose